SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/advanced/searchengine/db-basics.md

 ## Queries

-When you add fields and criteria to searchEngine, you actually build an SQL query.
+When you add fields and criteria to SearchEngine, you actually build an SQL query.
 This is a complete SELECT statement, which specifies:

 * the columns and tables to fetch data from
 * conditions that the data must meet